sympy/sympy/doc/src/aboutus.rst

 #.
 Khagesh Patel: Addition to matrix expressions
 #.
 Stephen Loo: Update minimum gmpy2 version
 #.
 Rishabh Dixit: Improvements to assumptions
+#.
+Katja Sophie Hotz: use expansion in minpoly

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.